-Definition of Waste according to the National Envornmental Management: Waste Act, 2008 (Act No. 59 of 2008)
+Definition of Waste according to the National Envornmental Management: Waste Amendment Act, 2014 (Act No 26 of 2014)

-(ii) any portion of waste, once re-used, recycled and recovered, ceases to be waste
+but any waste or portion of waste, referred to in paragraph (a) and (b) ceases to be a waste -

-Waste Classifications as defined in the NEM: Waste Act, 2008
+Waste Classifications as defined in the NEM: Waste Amendment Act, 2014

 Waste is divided into two classes based on the risk it poses - general waste and hazardous waste.